microsoft/vscode-docs/docs/extensionAPI/api-markdown.md

 ## Adding support for new syntax with markdown-it plugins

 The VS Code markdown preview supports [CommonMark markdown](http://spec.commonmark.org).
-Extension support additional markdown syntax by contributing a [markdown-it plugin.](https://github.com/markdown-it/markdown-it#syntax-extensions)
+Extensions can  add support for additional markdown syntax by contributing a [markdown-it plugin.](https://github.com/markdown-it/markdown-it#syntax-extensions)

 To contribute a *markdown-it* plugin, first add a `"markdown.markdownItPlugins"` contribution in your extension's `package.json`: